-To date (Nov 2013), a total of 311 people previously convicted of serious crimes in the United States had been exonerated by DNA testing, including 17 who served time in death row.
+To date a total of more than 300 people previously convicted of serious crimes in the United States had been exonerated by DNA testing including 20 who served time in death row.
 Exonerations have been won in 37 states and Washington, D.C.

 The original Innocence Project was founded in 1992 by Barry Scheck and Peter Neufeld as part of the Benjamin N. Cardozo School of Law of Yeshiva University in New York City.
 It became an independent 501(c)(3) non-profit organization in 2003, but maintains strong institutional connections with Cardozo.

 The Innocence Project uses DNA evidence to help exonerate wrongfully convicted people.
 In this interview, co-founder Barry Scheck talks about his work and reforms needed in the justice system to help prevent wrongful convictions.

 - ‘Making a Murderer’ Town’s Answer to Netflix Series: You Don’t Know – MANITOWOC, Wis. — In the tourism office here, where workers are accustomed to cheery inquiries about Manitowoc County’s best jogging paths and beach views, the questions have suddenly turned dark: How could you possibly promote tourism in such a corrupt town?
 Why would anyone visit here?